far-horizons-ou/policies/terms/index.md

 ---
 title: Terms of Service
-description: All the terms that you agree to when you sign up for a Chadwick OÜ product.
+description: All the terms that you agree to when you sign up for a Far Horizons OÜ product.
 ---

 # Terms of Service

 _Last updated: June 14, 2020_

-From everyone at Chadwick OÜ, thank you for using our products!
+From everyone at Far Horizons OÜ, thank you for using our products!
 We build them to help you create amazing content.
 Because we don't know every one of our customers personally, we have to put in place some Terms of Service to help keep the ship afloat.

-When we say “Company”, “we”, “our”, or “us” in this document, we are referring to Chadwick OÜ.
-Chadwick OÜ is an Estonian company created as a legal entity to facilitate the creation of the products you use.
+When we say “Company”, “we”, “our”, or “us” in this document, we are referring to Far Horizons OÜ.
+Far Horizons OÜ is an Estonian company created as a legal entity to facilitate the creation of the products you use.

-When we say “Services”, we mean any product created and maintained by Chadwick OÜ.
+When we say “Services”, we mean any product created and maintained by Far Horizons OÜ.
 That includes Twirrl and Parrot, whether delivered within a web browser, desktop application, mobile application, or another format.

 We may update these Terms of Service in the future.
 You can track all changes made [on Github](https://github.com/chadwick-ou/policies/commits/master).
 Typically these changes have been to clarify some of these terms by linking to an expanded related policy.
 Whenever we make a significant change to our policies, we will also announce them on our [company blog](https://chadwick-ou.com/blog).